heinrich5991/libtw2/doc/demo.md

 `is_tick` is set to `0` for normal chunks.

 `type` can be one of `1` (snapshot), `2` (message) or `3` (snapshot delta).
+The `chunk_data` of snapshots and snapshot deltas goes through variable-int compression once, and twice for messages.

 `size` determines the size of the following `chunk_data` unless one of the special values `30` or `31` are used. `30` indicates that `chunk_header`